MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 </details>

 ### Page: Engine Activities (also a drillthrough)
 This page provides a trend overview of AS Engine activities by day and by hour.
-It allows you to identify peaks or outliers on a day and then see how that activity was distributed by hour when you cross highlight by selecting a day.
+It allows you to identify peaks or outliers on a day and then see how that activity was distributed by hour when you cross-highlight by selecting a day.

 <details>
 <summary>Engine Activities</summary>